btbenson/pdsnd_github/README.md

 ### Description:
-Python program created by Brent Benson that allows the user to:
+Python program created for Udacity Programming for Data Science nanodegree by Brent Benson that allows the user to:
 -analyze bike share usage patterns between Chicago, New York City, and Washington DC.
 -filter by month, day, or not at all